Anton4wave/Walmart-forecasting/README.md

 - Then I removed unnecessary columns and trained the model again, obtaining WMAE = 4215

+- Then I used XGBoost.
+WMAE = 3096

-- Then I used XGBoost and got the best value.
-WMAE = 2
+- Then I used XGBoost and RandomForestRegressor with KFold - got the best value.
+WMAE = 2138